MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-pushdown-computation.md

 ### Collation conflict

 When working with data with different collation pushdown might not be possible, operators like `COLLATE` can also interfere with the outcome.
 Equal collations or binary collations are supported.
-Refer to [How to tell if pushdown occurred](../polybase/polybase-how-to-tell-pushdown-computation.md) for further troubleshooting informations.
+For more information, see [How to tell if pushdown occurred](polybase-how-to-tell-pushdown-computation.md).

 ## Pushdown for parquet files

-Starting in SQL Server 2022, PolyBase introduced support for Parquet files.
-SQL Server is capable of performing both row and column elimination when performing pushdown with Parquet.
-When working with Parquet files the following operations can be pushed down:
+Starting in [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], PolyBase introduced support for parquet files.
+SQL Server is capable of performing both row and column elimination when performing pushdown with parquet.
+When working with parquet files, the following operations can be pushed down:

 - Binary comparison operators (>, >=, <=, <) for numeric, date, and time values.
 - Combination of comparison operators (> AND <, >= AND <, > AND <=, <= AND >=).
 - In list filter (col1 = val1 OR col1 = val2 OR vol1 = val3).
 - IS NOT NULL over column.

-### Prevents parquet files pushdown
+Presence of the following prevents pushdown for parquet files:

 - Virtual columns.
 - Column comparison.